eLearning

 Here’s a great example of how a course can be combined with performance support to give employees proper support.
 I built a course that showed me how to use new timeclock software.
 Ideally, that software would show me exactly what I needed to get started and nothing more.

 It would first start with letting me choose how I clock in.
 It’s either on a computer, through an iPad, or a wall clock.
 Then I learned how to clock in.
 That’s the one task I need to know how to do and all the steps I need to do that.
-I don’t request time off every day so that’s overkill, right?
+I don’t request time off daily, so that’s overkill, right?
 I won’t even remember by the time I request time off!

 Training Videos

-No matter the topic, videos are a popular way to learn new things even if they’re not always the best.
-That goes for things in IT too.
+No matter the topic, videos are a popular way to learn new things, even if they’re not always the best.
+That goes for things in IT, too.
 A good way to support employees with videos is to develop a short video on a specific task, similar to paper-based performance support.

 IT help desks get a lot of calls.
 Sometimes there are recurring questions that help desks get.
 Those common problems are a great candidate for reducing help desk calls by developing short videos that help employees answer the questions for themselves.